goabstract/abstract-sdk/docs/configuration.md

 ### `transportMode`

-_Default value: `"api"`_
+_Default value: `["api"]`_

 The SDK can be configured to use different data sources - known as "transports" - that each have unique advantages.
-The `transportMode` option can be used to tell an SDK client to use a specific transport.
+The `transportMode` option can be used to tell an SDK client to try to use a set of transports in a specific order.
+This can also be overridden on a per-method basis.

 See [Transports](/docs/transports) for more information.